DavidCEllis/PrefabClasses/docs/extra/dataclasses_differences.md

 or will be added to this list.

 ## Functional differences ##
-1. the `as_dict` method in `prefab_classes` does *not* recurse.
+1. the `as_dict` method in `prefab_classes` does *not* behave the same as dataclasses' `asdict`
-    * I don't think this is the correct behaviour to have by default.
-    * A prefab may contain other prefabs that you might not want to serialize in the same way and so this shouldn't make that decision for you.
-    * The case of JSON serialization with recursion (which some of the code in dataclasses.todict seems to be written for) is handled by the to_json function provided.
+    * `as_dict` does *not* deepcopy the included fields, modification of mutable fields in the dictionary will modify them in the original object.
+    * `as_dict` does *not* recurse
+      - Recursion would require knowing how other objects should be serialized
+      - dataclasses `asdict`'s recursion appears to be for handling json serialization prefab_classes provides a `to_json` function to assist with that.
 2. dataclasses provides a `fields` function to access the underlying fields
     * Once a prefab class has been generated the underlying 'recipe' code is removed as much as possible.